Antony Armstrong-Jones, 1st Earl of Snowdon: Early life

-Armstrong-Jones was the only son of the marriage of the Welsh barrister Ronald Armstrong-Jones (1899–1966) and his first wife, Anne Messel (later Countess of Rosse; 1902–1992).
-He was born at Eaton Terrace in Belgravia, central London.
+Antony Charles Robert Armstrong-Jones was born on 7 March 1930 at Eaton Terrace in Belgravia, central London, the second child and only son of the Welsh barrister Ronald Armstrong-Jones (1899–1966) and his first wife, Anne Messel (later Countess of Rosse; 1902–1992).
 He was called "Tony" by his close relatives.

 Armstrong-Jones's paternal grandfather was Sir Robert Armstrong-Jones, a Welsh psychiatrist.
-His paternal grandmother, Margaret Armstrong-Jones (née Roberts), was a graduate of Somerville College, Oxford, and was the daughter of Sir Owen Roberts, the Welsh educationalist.
+His paternal grandmother, Lady Armstrong-Jones (née Margaret Roberts), was one of the first 12 students at Somerville Hall (later Somerville College) in Oxford and was the daughter of the Welsh educationalist Sir Owen Roberts.
 Armstrong-Jones's mother's family was of German-Jewish descent.
 A maternal uncle was the stage designer Oliver Messel (1904–1978); a maternal great-grandfather was the Punch cartoonist Linley Sambourne (1844–1910); and his great-great-uncle Alfred Messel was a Berlin architect.
 Additionally, his great-great-grandmother, Frances Linley, was a first cousin of Elizabeth Linley, wife of Richard Brinsley Sheridan.

 Armstrong-Jones's parents divorced in early 1935, before his fifth birthday.
-His mother remarried later that year.
-As a schoolboy he contracted polio while on holiday at their country home in Wales.
-During the six months that he was in the Liverpool Royal Infirmary recuperating, his only family visits were from his sister Susan.
+His mother remarried later that year and had two more children.

+As a 16-year-old he contracted polio while on holiday in Wales; during the six months that he was in the Liverpool Royal Infirmary recuperating, the only visitor from his family was his sister Susan.
+The illness left him with a withered left leg, one inch shorter than the other, and a slight permanent limp.

 Education

-Armstrong-Jones was educated at two private boarding schools: first at Sandroyd School in Wiltshire from the autumn term of 1938 to 1943.

-Armstrong-Jones attended Eton College, beginning in the autumn term ("Michaelmas half") of 1943.
+Armstrong-Jones was educated at two private boarding schools: first at Sandroyd School in Surrey from the autumn term of 1938, then, a year later, at Sandroyd's new site in Wiltshire up to 1943.
+After Sandroyd he attended Eton College, beginning in the autumn term ("Michaelmas half") of 1943.
 In March 1945, he qualified in the "extra special weight" class of the School Boxing Finals.
 He continued to box in 1946, gaining at least two flattering mentions in the Eton College Chronicle.
 In 1947, he was a coxswain in Eton's traditional "Fourth of June" Daylight Procession of Boats.

-He then matriculated at the University of Cambridge, where he studied architecture at Jesus College but failed his second-year exams.
+He then matriculated at the University of Cambridge, where he studied architecture at Jesus College, but failed his second-year exams.
 He coxed the winning Cambridge boat in the 1950 Boat Race.